antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/doctest.rst

 ^^^^^^^^^^^^^^^^^^^^^

-.. class:: DocTestFinder([verbose][, parser][, recurse][, exclude_empty])
+.. class:: DocTestFinder(verbose=False, parser=DocTestParser(), recurse=True, exclude_empty=True)

    A processing class used to extract the :class:`DocTest`\ s that are relevant to a given object, from its docstring and the docstrings of its contained objects.
-   :class:`DocTest`\ s can currently be extracted from the following object types: modules, functions, classes, methods, staticmethods, classmethods, and properties.
+   :class:`DocTest`\ s can be extracted from modules, classes, functions, methods, staticmethods, classmethods, and properties.

    The optional argument *verbose* can be used to display the objects searched by the finder.
 It defaults to ``False`` (no output).